JohanAltamar/delivree/README.md

 3. Make a PR to the issues branch.
 If not exist, create one as follows:
   - Wireframe for wireframe related.
   - Designs for designs related.
   - Enhancement XXX, related to any improvement, new component, code modifications (e. g.
-Enhancement Home, when adding new components to this one.)
+HomeEnhancement, when adding new components to this one.)
 4. Thanks for your help and time!

 ## People that make this project come true: